-The Petrie School of Music offers a broad curriculum of graduate studies for the serious student of music, as well as a variety of courses for the non-major interested in cultural enrichment.
-The graduate program in Music Education offers both a traditional Master of Music degree for the certified teacher and a masters plus certification option for those who hold undergraduate degrees in other areas of music.
+The Petrie School of Music offers a broad curriculum of studies for graduate music students.
+The graduate program in Music Education offers both a traditional Master of Music degree for the certified teacher and a Master of Music with an Initial Certification option for those who hold undergraduate degrees in other areas of music and seeking certification.
+The Master of Music in Performance program offers an elite educational experience to graduate music students in their specialty areas of performance.